Our rating: (4.5/5)

 • Barcode scanners

-You may alternatively just use Terminal for the card acceptance part, allowing distance between you and customers.
-This requires a tablet or smartphone with Square Point of Sale in the vicinity or a computer with Square Virtual Terminal open (can be placed remotely).
+You may just use Terminal for the card acceptance part, allowing distance between you and customers.
+This requires a tablet or smartphone with a Square POS app in the vicinity or a computer with Square Virtual Terminal open (can be placed remotely).
 A connected Terminal could then be fixed to your countertop.

-It’s perfectly possible to run the Square POS system separately on a tablet at the till with Terminal taking payments independently elsewhere, as long as they’re connected to the same Square account.
+It’s perfectly possible to run Square’s POS system separately on a tablet with Terminal taking payments independently elsewhere, as long as they’re connected to the same Square account.

 Reporting